-Dallas Fort Worth Airport is lauded as an economic engine in North Texas.
+Dallas Fort Worth International Airport is lauded as an economic engine in North Texas.
 Its central location and nonstop access to 250 destinations make it an important part of the region’s ecosystem.

 The nearly 50-year-old airport faces challenges and celebrates successes like any other.
 But, to remain relevant and useful, it must innovate and grow in meeting the needs of both passengers and airlines.